OperatorFoundation/Starbridge/README.md

 ### Shapeshifter Transports

-Shapeshifter Transports is a suite of pluggable transports implemented in a variety of langauges.
+Shapeshifter Transports is a suite of pluggable transports implemented in a variety of languages.
 This repository is an implementation of the **Starbridge** transport in the Swift programming language.

 The purpose of the transport suite is to provide a variety of different transports to choose from.
 Each transport implements a different method of shapeshifting network traffic.
 The goal is for application traffic to be sent over the network in a shapeshifted form that bypasses network filtering, allowing the application to work on networks where it would otherwise be blocked or heavily throttled.
 If one transport is blocked, trying a different transport (or transport configuration in the case of Replicant) may help.
 The [Optimizer](https://github.com/OperatorFoundation/Optimizer-go.git) transport is specifically designed with this in mind, it functions by rotating through different transports when a connection cannot be made.